toticavalcanti/petshop_admin/README.md

 docker-compose run --rm app bundle install
 ```

-The command above install all Gem of the Gemfile.
+The command above install all Gem of the Gemfile.\n
 Now let's create the database and make migration.
 To do this, run: